Florida is hit by FOUR tornadoes with speeds of up to 118mph that have left hundreds homeless

 An EF-2 twister with winds of 118mph sent debris flying through the sky and left several homes in Fort Myers torn to bits; At least four people were injured in the storm.

-Two EF-0 tornadoes were also recorded Sunday, downing power lines, trees and tearing the roofs off several homes; No residents were injured,‘according to Texas News Today.
+Two EF-0 tornadoes were also recorded Sunday, downing power lines, trees and tearing the roofs off several homes; No residents were injured,‘according to Taxes News Today.

 —